keptn/keptn.github.io/content/docs/concepts/architecture/index.md

 The *api* component provides a REST API that allows communicating with Keptn.
 It receives the commands from the CLI and executes the requested tasks.
 However, the api component mostly uses other internal services or forwards events to the *eventbroker*.
 In addition to the REST API, the api component maintains a websocket server to forward Keptn messages to the *Keptn CLI*.

-**Note:** A dedicated Keptn API section is provided [here](../../develop/reference/api/), which helps you to access the API and to explore the available endpoints.
+**Note:** A dedicated Keptn API section is provided [here](../../0.7.x/reference/api/), which helps you to access the API and to explore the available endpoints.

-### bridge

-The *Keptn Bridge* provides a user interface that shows all Keptn-managed projects and services.
-Besides, it gives an overview of the staging environment.

-**Note:** A dedicated section for the Keptn Bridge is provided [here](../../develop/reference/bridge/), which explains how to access it and shows the user interface.

 ### eventbroker-service